hafizshakeel/DLForVisualAI/README.md

 <br>

 ## Contact
-If you have any questions regarding the research publications, please feel free to reach out via email: [hafizshakeel1997@gmail.com](mailto:hafizshakeel1997@gmail.com).
+If you have any questions regarding the implementation, please feel free to reach out via email: [hafizshakeel1997@gmail.com](mailto:hafizshakeel1997@gmail.com).

 ---